 How might the landscape for funding and financially rewarding innovative UK businesses who invest time and money in R&D look post-Brexit?
+And will Brexit affect R&D tax claims?
 Luvo Partner Ian Batkin shares his thoughts.

-With Brexit now just a few weeks away, I believe the value of the UK government’s R&D Tax Credits scheme to innovative companies could be set to rise.
+To answer the question of if Brexit will affect R&D tax claims, I believe the value of the UK government’s R&D Tax Credits scheme to innovative companies could be set to rise.

 In a post-Brexit UK, EU funding of innovation and R&D will dry up.
 Significant numbers of both start-up and established businesses have benefitted hugely from EU funding of their projects, utilising EU grants and financial schemes to support their business plans and innovative activities.